flexera-public/policy_templates/compliance/instance_types/README.md

 ## Input Parameters

-This policy has the following input parameter required when launching the policy.
+This policy has the following input parameters required when launching the policy.

+- *Allowed Regions* - A list of allowed regions for an AWS account.
+Please enter the allowed regions code if SCP is enabled, see [Available Regions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions) in AWS; otherwise, the policy may fail on regions that are disabled via SCP.
+Leave blank to consider all the regions.
 - *Email addresses to notify* - Email addresses of the recipients you wish to notify when new incidents are created

 ## Policy Actions